m-dhiraj/foreflight-info-app/README.md

 ### Installation

-To get started, download the ZIP file containing the project from the provided link.
+To get started, download the ZIP file or clone the repo containing the project from the provided link.

 1. Extract the ZIP file to a directory of your choice.
 2. Open a terminal or command prompt and navigate to the extracted directory.